 Our in-depth grant evaluation process ensures WWP provides financial support to groups espousing kindred priorities and policies, and with the same commitment to the WWP mission to honor and empower Wounded Warriors.
 Historically, WWP has supported organizations that seek to enhance the lives of wounded service members through programs aimed at improving mental health and wellness; exposing wounded service members to new opportunities for physical fitness and activity; connecting wounded service members with their peers and communities; and enhancing economic empowerment and independence.

 Since its inception in 2012, WWP Program Grants has held two grant cycles each year.
 WWP Program Grants are awarded in amounts up to $250,000 and last one full year from the date of award.

 All grant application materials or questions should be emailed to email@example.com.
 WWP is unable to accept calls regarding the grant application process.

-EligibilityTo be considered for funding, an organization must meet the following requirements:
+EligibilityTo be considered for funding, an organization must meet some basic requirements:

-Letter of Interest (LOI) InformationEach year, the WWP grant cycle begins with the opportunity for interested parties to submit a Letter of Interest (LOI) to WWP.
-An organization must submit an LOI to be considered for full proposal consideration.
-WWP will not accept mailed or faxed submissions.
-The LOI should be no more than two pages and should address the following:
+Typically, each of the two grant cycles begins with an opportunity for interested organizations to submit Letters of Interest (LOI) to WWP.
+An organization MUST submit an LOI to be considered for an invitation to submit a full proposal.

-WWP will consider requests ranging from $5,000 - $250,000.
-Funding amount is determined by the amount requested, number of veterans or family members served, and the nature of the opportunity or activity being funded.
+WWP will consider requests up to $250,000.
+Funding amount is determined by the amount requested, number of veterans or family members served, and the nature of the program being funded.
 Funding is generally limited to a one-year program cycle.

 877.TEAM.WWP (832.6997)t: 904.296.7350 | f: 904.296.73474899 Belfort Road, Suite 300Jacksonville, Florida 32256CFC #11425